Welcome to Weirdsville: "I don't feel so good ...."

 Another scary Russian spot is Vozrozhdeniya Island in the Aral Sea. (more info here) Ironically meaning "Rebirth," Vozrozhdeniya was used for extensive biowarfare testing.
 That is until the Soviet Union fell and researchers stationed there decided to walk off the job in 1991, leaving behind anthrax and bubonic plague containers.

-Bad enough, but what's chilling is that the containers weren't treated with the respect they deserved and many began to [shudder] leak.
-Vozrozhdeniya was cleaned up in 2002 but between 1991 and 2000, the island was simply posted as a no-go zone.
+posted as a no-go zone.
 Vozrozhdeniya and Sverdlovsk are scary enough, without getting into the fact that anthrax and bubonic plague can survive for decades even in some very harsh environments, but consider this: we know about Sverdlovsk and Vozrozhdeniya.
 What about other places we don't know about?

-Abandoned Biochemistry lab in Russia: (see full picture set here)
+Abandoned Biochemistry lab in Russia:

-The Japanese against the Chinese in World War II, Iraq versus Iran, Irag against the Kurds, the Holocaust, Germany against the allies in World War I, the Aum Shinrikyo cult against Japan, Russian troops against Chechen terrorists: all kinds of countries and groups have used chemical weapons in battle, or as an attempt at genocide, and what hasn't been used has been developed and stored as forms of chemical and biological Mutual Assured Destruction.
+The Japanese against the Chinese in World War II, Iraq versus Iran, Iraq against the Kurds, the Holocaust, Germany against the allies in World War I, the Aum Shinrikyo cult against Japan, Russian troops against Chechen terrorists: all kinds of countries and groups have used chemical weapons in battle, or as an attempt at genocide, and what hasn't been used has been developed and stored as forms of chemical and biological Mutual Assured Destruction.
 In addition to the Russians and the British, we've also conducted more than our fair share of experiments with nasty bugs and chemicals.
 And although the U.S. hasn't had any accidents -- that we know of -- we've not been particularly careful with these nasties, either.

 Aral Sea Landscape (close to Vozrozhdenie island):